arisacoba/setting-up-vim/README.md

 # Setting up VIM
-> ⚠️ This set up is for Mac OS users
+> ⚠️ This set up is for macOS users

 <br/>